coreybruyere/skeleton-ui/README.md

 Skeleton UI is built with React, Typescript, [Theme UI](https://github.com/system-ui/theme-ui), [Styled System](https://github.com/styled-system/styled-system), and emotion and structured as a monorepo using Lerna.

-This design system kit comes with a minimal, basic theme which you can configure as you please.
-This gives you the power to use it as a starting point for your next design system.

 Skeleton UI gives you a set of starter components on top of customizable theme-based design scales that help you build UI rooted in constraint-based design principles.
+Customize, configure, and adjust these design scales inside of the theme object to your liking.

 **This kit is meant to be cloned and made into your own, custom design system**.